acarg/cmake-deps-example-grpc/README.md

 This project depends on gRPC, which has a few dependencies (listed [here](dependencies/)).

+### With a package manager

+Because gRPC is available in `pacman` (the Arch package manager), it can simply be used like this:

+1. Install the dependencies:

+    ```
+    pacman -S grpc
+    ```

+2. Build the project

+    ```
+    cmake -Bbuild -S.
+    cmake --build build
+    ```

+This is convenient on Arch, but this may not be the case on all platform.
+Building the dependencies from sources becomes very interesting when cross-compiling, for instance for Android.

 ### With the helper script

 1. Build the dependencies and install them into `./dependencies/install`: